 To develop automaticity, students also need to engage in meaningful practice.
 Here are some suggestions for practice games and activities:

 - Provide concrete or pictorial support.
 The ability to create mental images of numbers and facts helps students make sense of numbers.
 A student who “guesses” that 7 x 9 might be a number in the 30s clearly does not have a mental image of 7 x 9.
 Tasks that either use pictures to represent facts or have students draw representations for facts help them develop the ability to form mental images.

 - Focus on strategies, not facts.
 When learning addition facts, strategies like Make a 10 and Using Doubles are very powerful.
 With multiplication, students learn that facts are related, for example by doubling.
 A game focusing on the 2s, 4s, and 8s highlights that doubling relationship.

 - Add a twist of strategy.
 Let’s face it, who doesn’t like a game of tic-tac-toe?
 The strategy that’s involved makes it almost addictive.
 Anytime you can incorporate a little strategy into a fact practice game, you’re golden.
-And speaking of tic-tac-toe, I’ve created a little freebie for Making 10 (addition) and Making 24 (multiplication).
+And speaking of tic-tac-toe, I’ve created a little freebie for Making 10 (addition) and Making 24 (multiplication), and now it has both print and digital versions!
 Click here to grab yours!

 I’d love for you to share your comments about how you work with your students to develop automaticity with facts!